 If you don't have the luxury of a spare room you can turn into an exclusive place of meditation, clear out a corner of one you use for something else.
 While it's best to have as few distractions as possible, you can easily meditate in the living room or bedroom, provided your time and space are respected by other occupants of the home.

 If you're fortunate enough to have a room you can devote only to meditating, take full advantage.
-Let others know the room is going to be dedicated to peaceful practice only.
+Let others know the room is going to be dedicated to peaceful practice.
 No matter what your options for the meditation space are, you've got some work to do to make it the peaceful haven you desire.

 Begin by removing everything in the area that is to become your meditation space.
 You don't want anything that could be distracting on the walls and there should be no other objects or furniture in the area where you will practice.
 If you're creating a meditation space in part of an existing room, consider privacy screens to cordon off your little corner of the world.
 Remove anything else standing between you and inner peace.